CumulusNetworks/docs/content/cumulus-linux-42/Layer-3/Redistribute-Neighbor.md

 The fundamental premise behind redistribute neighbor is to announce individual host /32 routes in the routed fabric.
 Other hosts on the fabric can then use this new path to access the hosts in the fabric.
 If multiple equal-cost paths (ECMP) are available, traffic can load balance across the available paths natively.

 The challenge is to accurately compile and update this list of reachable hosts or neighbors.
 Luckily, existing commonly-deployed protocols are available to solve this problem.
-Hosts use {{<exlink url="http://en.wikipedia.org/wiki/Address_Resolution_Protocol" text="ARP">}} to resolve MAC addresses when sending to an IPv4 address.
+Hosts use {{<link title="Address Resolution Protocol - ARP" text="ARP">}} to resolve MAC addresses when sending to an IPv4 address.
 A host then builds an ARP cache table of known MAC addresses: IPv4 tuples as they receive or respond to ARP requests.

 In the case of a leaf switch, where the default gateway is deployed for hosts within the rack, the ARP cache table contains a list of all hosts that have ARP'd for their default gateway.
 In many scenarios, this table contains all the layer 3 information that is needed.
 This is where redistribute neighbor comes in, as it is a mechanism of formatting and syncing this table into the routing protocol.